 From whom are the results available?
 The Assessment and Testing Office.

-University, division, and discipline averages are sent to the President, VPAA, Division Heads, Assessment Committee, and selected administrators.
+To whom are the results regularly distributed?
+University averages are sent to the President, VPAA, Division Heads, Assessment Committee, and selected administrators.
+Are the results available by division or discipline?
+Yes, if requested.

 State Alumni Survey